troymessina/EnergyEnvironmentLab/experiments/07_mech_thermal_energy.md

 The heat engine you will use is a piston controlled by placing a can in hot or cold water.
 The piston moves freely from thermal energy.
 Make sure the can is tightly sealed, and never immerse the cylinder completely.
 ```

-## Prediction

-The hot water cannot be any hotter than boiling (approximately 100 <sup>o</sup>C = 373 K) and the cold water cannot be any colder than ice water (0 <sup>o</sup>C = 273 K) .
-What is the maximum efficiency which you can hope to find for this device?

-## Pre‐lab reading
+## Pre-lab reading

 Textbook section 6.5

-## Warm‐up questions
+## Predictions

 1. Write down in words what conservation of energy is.
-Decide on the most convenient system for this situation.
-Decide on your initial time and choose your final time when the system returns to its initial state.
-Is any energy being transferred to or from your system between the initial and final times?
-The energy transfers may happen at different times in the cycle so write down a list of what the system is doing for each energy transfer.
+2. The hot water cannot be any hotter than boiling (approximately 100 <sup>o</sup>C = 373 K) and the cold water cannot be any colder than ice water (0 <sup>o</sup>C = 273 K) .
+What is the maximum efficiency which you can hope to find for this device?

-2. Identify the terms you need to calculate the efficiency of the process.
-The efficiency is the ratio of the useful energy output to the energy input from the energy source.
-Write down the conservation of energy equation or equations containing those terms.
+3. Identify the terms you need to calculate the efficiency of the process.
+The efficiency is the ratio of the useful energy output (lifting the piston) to the energy input (heat from water temperature difference) from the energy source.
+Write down the conservation of energy equation or equations in containing those terms.

 ## Exploration

 Familiarize yourself with the piston apparatus.
-Learn how the valves work.
-Does the piston move easily in the cylinder when the valves are open?
-When the valves are closed?
-When one is open and one is closed?
+Does the piston move easily in the cylinder when the valve is open?
+When the valves is closed?
 All valves are likely to leak at some level.
 Check if your valves leak enough to seriously affect your measurement.
 Record how you made this determination.

 The piston makes a seal with the cylinder but all such seals leak at some level.
 Check if your piston leaks enough to seriously affect your measurement.
 Record how you made this determination.
 Check to see if this leak depends on how much mass you put on the platform.
-This will tell you the maximum mass for which your results will be reliable.
+This will tell you if placing the mass on the piston will affect your results.

 How will you determine the height of the piston accurately and consistently?
-How large a mass will you need to give you a height change that you can measure accurately?
-This will tell you the minimum mass for which your results will be reliable.

 Check that the can does not leak too much to affect the reliability of your measurements.
 If it does, check the stopper.

-Run through the cyclic procedure several times without taking any measurements.
+Run through the cyclic procedure several times of putting the can in hot then cold water without taking any measurements.
+It is important that you start with some pressure in the piston.
+To create this pressure, open the valve and lift the piston a centimeter or so from the bottom.
+Then, close the valve and let the piston fall.
 Make sure you notice where the piston moves and where it stops when you do each operation.
 Note how long each motion takes to complete.
-These are the points you need to measure.
+These piston locations are what you need to measure.
 When you move the can from one water bath to another, does the piston move as you expect?

-Make a plan for moving through the cycle fast to minimize the effects of leaks.
+Make a plan for moving through the cycle quickly to minimize the effects of leaks.
 Practice your procedures so that you can make accurate measurements.

 ## Measurement

 Execute the measurement plan you created in the Exploration section to get the data you need.
-Run the cycle a few times for a given platform mass so that your average gives reliable results.
+Run the cycle a few times for a given platform mass (no added mass and 200 grams of added mass) so that your average of each gives reliable, repeatable results.

 ## Analysis

 To determine the efficiency of this ʺengineʹ, you can calculate the useful work output by multiplying the weight of the lifted weight by the distance through which it was lifted.
+$$Energy~Ouput = piston~mass~\times~gravitational~acceleration~\times~height~piston~moves$$
+Remember to use mass in kilograms height in meters.
+Gravitational acceleration is $g=9.8 m/s^2$.

 You can approximate the input thermal energy by multiplying the specific heat of the air by the change in temperature as the piston rises.
 Using properties of the air which we will not go into here you can use the following formula:

-$$\text{Thermal~energy~in}~=~mc\times(T_h‐T_c)$$
+$$\text{Thermal~energy~in}~=~mc\times(T_h-T_c)$$

 in which
-$$mc=\frac{5}{2}\frac{\text{(mass~of~piston)}~\times (9.8~{\rm m/s^2})~\times{\rm (height~of~cylinder~when~it~is~cold~with~no~weight)}}{\text{(temperature~of~the~cold~water~in~K)}}$$
+$$mc=\frac{5}{2}\frac{\text{(mass~of~piston)}~\times (9.8~{\rm m/s^2})~\times{\rm (height~of~cylinder~when~it~is~cold~with~no~weight)}}{\text{(temperature~of~the~cold~water~in~K)}}\label{eq:lab7:thermalin}$$

-Then the efficiency is the useful work out divided by the thermal energy in Equation {eq}`eq:lab7:efficiency`.
+Then the efficiency is the useful work output divided by the thermal energy in Equation {eq}`eq:lab7:thermalin`.
 Use these formulas and the measurements you made to calculate the efficiency of the engine.
+Compare this efficiency to the maximum efficiency you would calculate with Equation {eq}`eq:lab7:efficiency` for the two temperatures used in your experiment.

 ## Conclusion

 Compare the efficiency which you calculated with the maximum possible efficiency as given by the ratio of the hot to the cold temperature Equation [](#eq:lab7:efficiency).
-Does the engine obey the second law of thermodynamics, according to your measurements?
+Does the engine obey the second law of thermodynamics (energy output is less than energy input), according to your measurements?

 | Material   |Specific Heat†<br>J/g°C|Density‡<br>g/cm<sup>3</sup>|Latent Heat of Fusion†<br>kJ/g|
 |------------|---------------:|--------------------:|-----------------------:|